-You know you’re not supposed to, but you’re still awake, and you are starving!
+You know we’re not supposed to, but you’re still awake, and you are starving!
 Your hangry levels are peaking and you go the kitchen to look for those sweet (or savory) midnight snacks to finally put you down.

 Leftover pizza?
 That’s a start.

 Double-Chunk, Soft & Chewy, Chocolate Chip Cookies?
 Desperation knows no limits.

 Individual slices of American Cheese?
 We’ve all been there.